teltek/PumukitLmsBundle/README.md

 ### Step 5: Install Open edX Publication Channel

-Install the Open edX Publication Channel with tag code PUCHOPENEDX.
+Install the Open edX Publication Channel with tag code PUCHLMS.

 ```bash
 $ cd /path/to/pumukit2/
 $ php app/console openedx:init:pubchannel
 ```

-### Step 6: Add the PUCHOPENEDX tag code to the desire encoder profiles
+### Step 6: Add the PUCHLMS tag code to the desire encoder profiles

-Edit your `app/config/encoder.yml` profile to add the PUCHOPENEDX tag code to the desire encoder profiles, so in case a multimedia object has this Tag, the Tracks with those profiles will be genereated.
+Edit your `app/config/encoder.yml` profile to add the PUCHLMS tag code to the desire encoder profiles, so in case a multimedia object has this Tag, the Tracks with those profiles will be genereated.

 For example, if you want to generate a `video_h264` Track each time the Open edX Publication Channel is